yipihey/NoName/Readme.md

-You can make sure it is always found by adding `push!(LOAD_PATH, "/Users/tabel/Research/codes/noname/src")` (make sure to change this to your path!) in your `$HOME/.juliarc` file.
+You can make sure it is always found by adding `push!(LOAD_PATH, "/Users/tabel/Research/codes/noname/src")` (make sure to change this to your path!) in your `$HOME/.juliarc.jl` file.

 ## Dependencies
+	* Add the following packages with Pkg.add("Logging") etc...
 	* Logging      for basic and colorful logging
 	* AppConf      for configuration file management
 	* HDF5         data output
 	* JLD          restart functionality
 	* ArgParse     to parse commandline
 	* Cosmology    for cosmological comoving coordinates
-	* NearestNeighbors  for SPH and Friend of friends
+	* NearestNeighbors  for SPH and Friend of friends group finding

 ## Caveats
 	* No kind of parallelism so far
-	* Hydro does not work yet
+	* Hydro not fully implemented
 	* My first larger julia code framework so very likely full of idiosyncracies

 ## Configuration files